ssciolla/caliper-java/README.md

 4) Run a Maven install command.

-    * You can run the standard install process and tests with the following:
+    * You can run the standard build process and tests with the following:
         ```
         ./mvnw clean install
         ```
     * You can also build a `.jar` file with all the dependencies compiled by invoking the `uber-jar` build profile.
 This will create a file at the path `target/caliper-java-{version}.jar`.
         ```